 If anyone ever tells you that planning a wedding is as easy as a breeze, they’re lying!
-First off, planning an Indian wedding can’t really be plain or easy.
+First off, planning wedding can’t really be plain or easy.
 Secondly, it’s the little details that will complete your day, so to keep a track of all that – with or without a wedding planner is a herculean task.
 Let’s simplify it for you.
 Try these wedding planning tools, lists and gadgets and you can thank us later.
-Take a deep breath bride-to-be, these will make your life SO much easier!
+Take a deep breath bride-to-be, these planning wedding tips will make your life SO much easier!

 1. Start with a diary

 Nothing beats the excitement of writing things down the good, ol’-fashioned way.
 Get a smart but pretty looking diary with internal segregations for planning wedding.
 Write notes, paste pictures, use colourful pens - make it fun.

 Have you seen those dreamy, whimsical wedding ideas on Pinterest?
 Well make your own pinboard and drop off your favourite images on it.
 Then take a virtual tour of your superb shaadi every single day planning wedding..

 There are plenty of checklists for planning wedding online that you can customise.
 Print a few copies on a nice, pink or pastel-hued paper and paste it near your bedside.
 Each night, strike off the things that you’ve completed and have a good night’s rest

 From the time you get engaged to the big day, make a goal sheet of things that ought to be done and practical timelines for each to help you with planning wedding.
 This is similar to your checklist but is more like an overview than the micro details.
 Again, using pretty-papers will keep you cheerful.